deddylx/hr-attrition-analysis/README.md

 ## Project Workflow
 1. **Data Loading and Cleaning**
-   - Data Loading and Cleaning
    - The dataset was downloaded from Kaggle and loaded into Python using Pandas.
    - Data cleaning steps included:
      - Removing duplicate records
      - Handling missing values.
      - Transforming categorical columns (e.g., Attrition) into numerical values for analysis.
 2. **Data Analysis with Python**
    - The cleaned data was analyzed using Python.
    - Key analyses performed:
-     -Attrition rate by department and job role.
+     - Attrition rate by department and job role.
      - Average monthly income and years at the company.
      - Employee satisfaction levels (environment, job, work-life balance).
      - Impact of business travel and overtime on attrition.